flyteorg/flyte/flyteidl/protos/docs/core/core.rst

    :header: "Field", "Type", "Label", "Description"
    :widths: auto

-   "container_port", ":ref:`ref_uint32`", "", "Number of port to expose on the pod&#39;s IP address.
-This must be a valid port number, 0 &lt; x &lt; 65536."
+   "container_port", ":ref:`ref_uint32`", "", "Number of port to expose on the pod's IP address.
+This must be a valid port number, 0 < x < 65536."